June 20, 2019

 Types of Stock Photography Licenses

-Public domain (PD): Public domain licensing means that the image is free to use (and no fee must be paid to use it) for either commercial or personal purposes.
+Public domain (PD): Public domain licensing means that the image is free to use (and no fee can be charged to use it) for either commercial or personal purposes.
 The public domain typically has works which no longer have active exclusive intellectual property rights (due to expiration, forfeit, or inapplicability).
 This means that copyright claims cannot be applied to the work and it is, therefore, free for anyone to use.

 In recent years, some stock agencies and services offer imagery that is free to use via this type of non-exclusive licensing.

 Royalty-free (RF): Royalty-free licensing is a copyright license in which rights to use the work can be purchased through a one-time payment to the licensor (sometimes with some restrictions).
 Customers are able to use the imagery numerous times without having to pay for additional licenses.
-These rights are usually not offered on an exclusive basis.
-Sometimes additional features like extended licensing and market freeze options are included to cater to customers that want exclusivity.
+These rights are usually not offered on an exclusive basis unless additional features like extended licensing and market freeze options are included to cater to customers that want exclusivity.

 RF-licensing is commonly used by stock agencies that have a subscription-based or microstock business model.
 Images cost anywhere between $1 and $20.